Wiccan (character): Empyre

 Teddy later accepts his heritage and the mantle of "Dorrek VIII" at the cost of leaving Billy, becomes the new ruler of the Kree–Skrull Alliance, upon which he begins preparations to invade Earth for "the final war".
 When Hulkling had to break ties with Wiccan, he states that he'll be on Earth when he returns.

 When Captain Marvel and Human Torch are teleported to his apartment by M'ur-Ginn, Wiccan is informed of Hulkling's actions.
 Wiccan states that he knows Hulkling and that the one they just encountered is an imposter.
 He also reveals, that they had a courthouse wedding right before Hulkling left Earth to rule the Alliance.
 On the Kree/Skrull Alliance's flagship, Wiccan arrives with Human Torch, Captain Marvel, and the real Hulkling.
-As Human Torch burns the Inhibitor Mask off of Hulkling, Captain Marvel uses the Universal Weapon on the imposter who states that the Pyre's trigger has been activated in the sun and faces his Accuser.
+As Human Torch burns the Inhibitor Mask off of Hulkling, Captain Marvel uses the Universal Weapon on the imposter, who states that the Pyre's trigger has been activated.
 Wiccan teleports the Human Torch and Captain Marvel to the sun and keeps them alive, while they use their abilities to "tame the sun".
-This bought Tony Stark and Mr. Fantastic enough time to stop the sun from exploding.
+This buys Tony Stark and Mister Fantastic enough time to stop the sun from exploding.

 Teddy and Billy marry a second time.
 The wedding is elaborate and involves a mix of Jewish and Skrull/Kree customs.
 Most of their former teammates and the heroes that helped the Alliance during the events of "Empyre" attended.
-During the ceremony Wiccan is crowned prince consort and court wizard of the Kree/Skrull-Alliance.
+During the ceremony Wiccan is crowned prince consort and court wizard of the Kree/Skrull alliance.